-Under the Health Insurance Act and Regulations thereto, the Hospital is funded primarily by the Province of Ontario in accordance with budget arrangements established by the Ministry of Health ("MOH") and the Ministry of Long-Term Care ("MOLTC").
-Operating grants are recorded as revenue in the period to which they relate.
-These financial statements reflect agreed arrangements approved by the Ministry with respect to the year ended March 31, 2023.
+Under the Health Insurance Act and Regulations thereto, the Hospital is funded primarily by the Province of Ontario in accordance with budget arrangements established by the Ministry of Health ("MOH").
 Grants approved, but not received at the end of an accounting period, are accrued.
 Where a portion of a grant relates to a future period, it is deferred and recognized in that subsequent period.